Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

 The synthetic particle-hole symmetry operator $\mathbf{P}$ under the second quantized basis $(a^+_j,b^+_j;a^-_j,b^-_j)^\intercal$ can be expressed as

 with $\mathbf{D}$ the $N\times N$ skew-diagonal identity matrix.
 Explicitly, $\mathbf{P}$ in matrix form looks like,

 The action of $\mathbf{P}$ on a state vector can be interpreted as follows: 1) the $\sigma_3$ term adds minus signs to the ``hole'' components i.e., $a_j^-$ and $b_j^-$ components.
 This is effectively a complex conjugate (time reversal) operator if one transform the vector back to the $(p,x)$ phase space, as it will reverse the phase difference between $p$ and $x$, 2) $\mathbf{D}$ reverses the cell order in the chain, and 3) $\ii\sigma_2$ swaps and adds alternating signs to the $a$ and $b$ components.
 The intra-cell swapping and cell-order-reversing $\mathbf{D}$ together make a space inversion operator for a state vector.
 The alternating-sign operation represents the sublattice (or chiral) symmetry.
 Its matrix representation read $\sigma_3$ acting on $(A,B)$ sublattice space.
 Essentially, such operation multiplies the state vector $\bm{\psi}$ by the vector $\mathbf{v}=(+1, -1, +1, -1, \dots)$ in real space.
 Note that $v_j=e^{i\pi j}=e^{i (2\pi/a) j}$, where $a=2$ is the lattice constant.
 In $k$-space, $v(k)$ is a unit impulse located at $k=2\pi/a$.
 The multiplication in real space is performed as convolution in $k$-space, and the operation manifests in $\psi(k)\rightarrow\psi(k+2\pi/a)$, i.e., the wavenumber increases by $2\pi/a$.
 In the first Brillouin zone, where $k$ is limited to the interval $[-\pi/a,\pi/a]$, the shift in the wavenumber does not change $k$ but it does produce a switch from the low-frequency (acoustic) branch to the high-frequency (optical) branch, and vice versa.
 It follows that, if vectors before and after the sublattice symmetry operation are both eigenvectors of a chain, they are of identical wavenumber, and such operation will swap them vertically in the $\omega^2$-$k$ spectrum.

-In summary, the synthetic particle-hole symmetry operator $\mathbf{P}$ is a composite operator comprising time-reversal, space-inversion, and sublattice symmetry operations.
+In summary, the synthetic particle-hole symmetry operator $\mathbf{P}$ is a composite operator comprising time-reversal, space-inversion, and sublattice symmetry operations. \ed{As will be seen in Sec.~\ref{sec:PHSk}, the k-space analysis will lead to the same conclusion. }

 Under current $(a^+_j,b^+_j;a^-_j,b^-_j)^\intercal$-basis representation, $\mathbf{P}$ is an orthogonal (real unitary ) matrix, $\mathbf{P}^\intercal=\mathbf{P}^{-1}$.
 For a chain with an even number of particles and both ends spring-terminated (composed of complete unit cells), its system matrix $\tilde{\mathsf{H}}^2$ (e.g., Eq.~\ref{eq:h2tilde}) satisfies the synthetic particle-hole symmetry,